 Of all the reasons it could be hard to pay rent each month, did you have an algorithm-powered illegal cartel on your list?

-Millions of people across the United States are paying far more rent than they can reasonably afford, with rental housing prices rising far quicker than household income .
-In 2022, 22.4 million U.S. households were spending more than 30% of their income on rent and utilities, up from 20.4 million in 2019.
+Millions of people across the United States are paying far more rent than they can reasonably afford, with rental housing prices rising .
+In 2022, 22.4 million U.S. households were on rent and utilities, up from 20.4 million in 2019.

-Many of these households faced severe cost burdens, with an all-time high of 11.6 million struggling with housing costs that consume more than half of their income .
-In Chicago, Cincinnati, Minneapolis, Virginia Beach and Washington, year-over-year rental prices are climbing at double-digit rates .
+Many of these households faced severe cost burdens, with an all-time high of 11.6 million struggling with housing costs that .
+In Chicago, Cincinnati, Minneapolis, Virginia Beach and Washington, year-over-year rental prices are .

-Several factors drive the high cost of rentals , including increasing demand, a dwindling supply of low-rent units, the rising cost of capital to build new rentals, and regulatory barriers restricting the construction of multifamily units.
+Several factors , including increasing demand, a dwindling supply of low-rent units, the rising cost of capital to build new rentals, and regulatory barriers restricting the construction of multifamily units.

 But there’s another surprising factor driving up rental prices: landlords colluding with the help of technology.
-The U.S. Justice Department is suing the company RealPage, Inc. , accusing it of selling software to landlords that allows them to collectively set prices – the illegal practice of price-fixing.
-As a former official in the Justice Department’s Antitrust Division and a law professor , I’ve been following the case closely.
+The U.S. the company , accusing it of selling software to landlords that allows them to collectively set prices – the illegal practice of price-fixing.
+As a former official in the Justice Department’s Antitrust Division and a , I’ve been following the case closely.

 The perils of price-fixing